WinDevOps/tool-repos/chocolatey/README.md

 "Chocolatey NuGet is a Machine Package Manager, somewhat like apt-get, but built with windows in mind."
 Written by ferventcoder (Rob Reynolds)

+To host an internal chocolatey feed, or mod the chocolatey.org feed : https://github.com/chocolatey/chocolatey.org

 Here is a compiled list of chocolatey/nuget repos:

 https://github.com/ferventcoder/nugetpackages